Tyson Foods to build $70 million hatchery in Hope

-Completion of the 131,000 square foot hatchery in Hope is expected by late 2024.
-The new hatchery is expected to triple capacity and add to “operational efficiencies” at Tyson’s nearby processing operations in Hope, in Hempstead County, and Nashville, in Howard County.
-In 2022, the Tyson invested $67 million in its Hempstead County operations, including a feed mill, according to the release.
+Completion of the 131,000-square-foot hatchery in Hope is expected by late 2024.
+The new hatchery is expected to triple capacity and add to "operational efficiencies" at Tyson's nearby processing operations in Hope in Hempstead County and Nashville in Howard County.
+In 2022, Tyson invested $67 million in its Hempstead County operations, including a feed mill, according to a release.

 The current hatchery workers will provide the manpower for the new operation along with additional new hires, the company said in a release.
 The exact number of employees who will work at the completed hatchery was not available Monday afternoon.